Oscar Gonzalez Preview, Player Props: Guardians vs. Tigers

-On Thursday, Oscar Gonzalez (on the back of going 0-for-4) and the Cleveland Guardians face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
-First pitch is at 7:15 PM ET.
+On Friday, Oscar Gonzalez (.250 batting average in his past 10 games, with four doubles, a walk and three RBI) and the Cleveland Guardians face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
+First pitch is at 4:10 PM ET.

-He had a hitless performance in his most recent game (0-for-4) against the Reds.
+He had a hitless showing in his last game (0-for-4) against the Reds.

 Oscar Gonzalez Game Info & Props vs. the Tigers